Overview

 The following graphs show the most relevant data included in the BdIGSCat database of shallow geothermal energy installations in Catalonia in August 2021.
 Data can be filtered by provinces, regions and municipalities by activating and deactivating the corresponding cells within the data selectors.
 Charts are dynamically updated.

-- According to BDIGSCat database there is a progressive increase of shallow geothermal energy installations and consequently a progressive increase in the total MWt installed (Fig. 04): from 30,3 MWt in July 2019 to 50,39 MWt in August 2022.
+• According to BDIGSCat database there is a progressive increase of shallow geothermal energy installations and consequently a progressive increase in the total MWt installed (Fig. 04), a progressive increase in total MWt is observed from the 30,3 MWt inventoried in July 2019 to the 64,3 MWt inventoried in February 2024.
+The annual growth is around 20% on average in recent years.